 Cold infusion: Put heavy cream in a bowl.
 Add coffee granules and mix a little.
 Cover with plastic wrap and keep in the fridge for a night (about 12 hours).
 Mix well before use.

-Mix almond flour, powdered sugar and cocoa powder in a food processor for a minute or two.
+Mix almond flour, powdered sugar and cocoa powder in a food processor for a minute or two (careful not to over-process, otherwise you’ll get a paste).
 Sift the mix in a sieve once, or better, twice.
 (The macaron shell will come out smoother that way, promise!)
 If there are any chunks that remain from the sifting, grind and sift them again.
 Set aside the bowl.

 Put water and then sugar in a saucepan.
 Place on medium/high heat.
 Stir the sugar with a spatula to dissolve it.
 Once the water starts to boil, stop stirring and remove the spatula.
 Let the syrup boil and check with a thermometer that the temperature does not exceed 115°C (240°F).
 While it’s boiling, whisk 75g egg whites in a mixer on medium speed.

 When the syrup reaches 105°C (220°F), increase the speed of the mixer so the egg whites get to soft peaks (white foam consistency).
 As soon as the syrup reaches 115°C (240°F), turn off the stove, reduce the mixer speed to medium, and slowly pour the syrup into the mixer.
 Increase the mixer speed to high and continue to whisk for about 10 minutes, until the meringue cools.
 Add the other 75g egg whites to the almond mixture and mix well with a spatula.